Akshay30084/CricketAnalysisT20India/README.md

-# CricketAnalysisT20India
+# Cricket-Analysis-T20-India-WebSrapping-PowerBI

-The main moto of this project is to do web scrapping the data from www.crickbuzz.com and to visualize the data in Power Bi tool .
+Researchers often need to retrieve data from a web  and assemble it into a usable data set.
+Example is taken of Cricket.
+I am trying to pull data of India team (T20 ) from www.crickbuzz.com .
+Once it is exported in csv, available for reporting using Power BI Tool.
 It consist of two part
-1. Data Analysis
+1. Data Analysis using R
-2. Power BI Dsahboard
+2. Visualization using Power BI .